micszo/docker/README.md

 # Docker blueprints

-Unsupported docker building blocks used for some of our automated functional testing infrastructure at Ibexa, feel free to copy it for own use or look to it for some recommended settings.
+This package contains unsupported docker building blocks used for some of automated functional testing infrastructure at [Ibexa](https://ibexa.co).
+Feel free to copy it for own use or look to it for some recommended settings.

-**NOTE**: If you are just looking to get easily up and running and developing with Ibexa DXP, rather look towards community supported [eZ Launchpad](https://ezsystems.github.io/launchpad/) which is tailored for Project Development use cases. _If not, be aware of the following limitations:_
+**NOTE**: If you are just looking to get easily up and running and developing with Ibexa DXP, see community-supported [eZ Launchpad](https://ezsystems.github.io/launchpad/) which is tailored for project development use cases.
+_If not, be
+aware of the following limitations:_

-> **WARNING, made mainly for automation:** The tools within this directory are meant for use for test automation, QA, Support and demo use cases.
-And with time as a blueprint for how to best configure your own setup.
-You are free to use and adopt this for your needs, and we more than welcome contributions to improve it.
+> **WARNING, made mainly for automation:** The tools within this directory are meant for use in test automation, QA, Support and demo use cases, and with time as a blueprint for how to best configure your own setup.
+You are free to use and adopt them for your needs, and we more than welcome contributions to improve it.

-> **WARNING, low performance on MacOS and Windows:** For reasons mentioned above, these tools are not optimized for use as development environment with Mac or Windows, and are affected by known I/O performance issues caused by Docker for Mac/Windows use of shared folders.
-This is a know issue and nothing we intend to add complexity to workaround here.
+> **WARNING, low performance on MacOS and Windows:** For reasons mentioned above, these tools are not optimized for use as development environment with MacOS or Windows, and are affected by known I/O performance issues caused by Docker for MacOS/Windows use of shared folders.
+This is a known issue and we don't intend to add complexity to work around it.

 ## Overview

 This setup currently requires Docker Compose 1.14 and Docker 17.06 or higher.
 Defaults are set in `.env`, and files to ignore are set in `.dockerignore`.
-By default `.env` specifies that dev setup is used.
+By default, `.env` specifies that the dev setup is used.

-_**NB:** For this and other reasons all docker-compose commands **must** be executed from root of your project directory._
+**Note:** For this and other reasons all docker-compose commands **must** be executed from root of your project directory.

 #### Before you begin: Install Docker & Docker-Compose

-Before jumping into steps below, make sure you have recent versions of [Docker & Docker-Compose](https://www.docker.com/) installed on your machine.
+Before going through the steps below, make sure you have recent versions of [Docker and Docker Compose](https://www.docker.com/) installed on your machine.

-*For Windows you'll also need to [install bash](https://msdn.microsoft.com/en-us/commandline/wsl/about), or adapt instructions below for Windows command line where needed.*
+*For Windows you also need to [install bash](https://msdn.microsoft.com/en-us/commandline/wsl/about), or adapt instructions below for Windows command line where needed.*

 #### Concept: Docker Compose "Building blocks" for Ibexa DXP

 The current Docker Compose files are made to be mixed and matched together for QA/Support use cases.
 Currently available:

-- base-prod.yml _(required, always needs to be first, contains: db, web and app container)_
+- `base-prod.yml` (required, always needs to be first, contains: db, web and app container)
-- base-dev.yml _(alternative to `base-prod.yml`, same applies here if used)_
+- `base-dev.yml` (alternative to `base-prod.yml`, same applies here if used)
-- create-dataset.yml _(optional, to be used together with base-prod.yml in order to set up db and vardir)_
+- `create-dataset.yml` (optional, to be used together with base-prod.yml in order to set up db and vardir)
-- demo.yml _(optional, to be used together with base-prod.yml in order to set up db and vardir)_
+- `demo.yml` (optional, to be used together with base-prod.yml in order to set up db and vardir)
-- dfs.yml _(optional, adds DFS cluster handler.
-Note that you need to run the migrate script manually, see below)_
+- `dfs.yml` (optional, adds DFS cluster handler.
+Note that you need to run the migrate script manually, see below)
-- blackfire.yml _(optional, adds blackfire service and lets you trigger profiling against the setup)_
+- `blackfire.yml` (optional, adds a Blackfire service and lets you trigger profiling against the setup)
-- redis.yml _(optional, adds redis service and appends config to app)_
+- `redis.yml` (optional, adds a Redis service and appends config to app)
-- redis-session.yml _(optional, stores sessions in a separate redis instance)_
+- `redis-session.yml` (optional, stores sessions in a separate Redis instance)
-- varnish.yml _(optional, adds varnish service and appends config to app)_
+- `varnish.yml` (optional, adds a Varnish service and appends config to app)
-- solr.yml _(optional, add solr service and configure app for it)_
+- `solr.yml` (optional, add a Solr service and configure app for it)
-- db-postgresql.yml _(optional, switches the DB engine to PostgreSQL - experimental)_
+- `db-postgresql.yml` (optional, switches the database engine to PostgreSQL - experimental)
-- selenium.yml _(optional, always needs to be last, adds selenium service and appends config to app)_
+- `selenium.yml` (optional, always needs to be last, adds a Selenium service and appends config to app)
-- chromium.yml _(alternative to `selenium.yml`, adds headless Chrome service, same applies here if used.
-Experimental)_
+- `chromium.yml` (alternative to `selenium.yml`, adds headless Chrome service, same applies here if used.
+Experimental)
-- multihost.yml _(optional, adds multihost config to app container network)_
+- `multihost.yml` (optional, adds multihost config to app container network)

-These can be used with `-f` argument on docker-compose, like:
+You can use these file with the `-f` argument on docker-compose, like:

 ```bash
 docker-compose -f doc/docker/base-prod.yml -f doc/docker/create-dataset.yml -f doc/docker/demo.yml -f doc/docker/redis.yml up -d --force-recreate
 ```